curl/curl/docs/libcurl/libcurl-env.md

 ## LOGNAME

-User name to use when invoking the *ntlm-wb* tool, if *NTLMUSER* was not set.
+Username to use when invoking the *ntlm-wb* tool, if *NTLMUSER* was not set.

 ## NO_PROXY